HenokSolomon/ondeck/README.md

    ` docker run -it -p9090:8080 hsolomondocker/ondeck_vip:latest `

-  _NB- Make sure that port 9090 is open in your machine and also not blocked by any firewall setup you may have_
+    **Make sure that port 9090 is open in your machine and also not blocked by any firewall setup you may have**

 - You can Run `docker ps ` to verify that the container is running on your local docker engine
 - Open your browser and go to `(http://localhost:9090/api-docs.html)` you should see swagger api doc page